detiuaveiro/iei/classes/class_07/00_slides/slides_en_00.md

 Understanding networking is no longer optional; it's a fundamental skill for any technologist.

-# Part 1: The Building Blocks 🧱 {.allowframebreaks}
+# Part 1: The Building Blocks 🧱

 ## Key Network Equipment {.allowframebreaks}